rahulraj6000/Sentiment-analysis/README.md

 # Sentiment-analysis
-sentiment analysis  analysis of roc curve of random forest and naive bayes algorithms
+Analysis of roc curve of random forest and naive bayes algorithms